Initial Teacher Education Partnership Agreement

 - Monitor school-based training across the cluster to ensure students are fully supported in respect of Equal Opportunities.

-- Contribute to an annual written evaluation of school-based training.
+- Contribute to continuous evaluation of school-based training.

 - Provide a permanent point of contact for school-based tutors and students within a cluster of schools.